 Diesel vs Petrol: Affordability

-But it’s more than just fuel costs you need to account for.
-To work out the overall affordability of each fuel type, you need to consider: the cost of fuel, tax, depreciation, insurance and maintenance.
+To work out the overall affordability of car running costs for each fuel type, you need to consider: the cost of fuel, tax, depreciation, insurance and maintenance.

-As of July 2019, petrol costs around 127.7p per litre, whilst diesel is slightly more expensive at 131.1p per litre.
-But - and this is a big but - if you turn your attention back to the fuel economy comparison, you'll see that diesel actually ends up cheaper in the long-term.
+As of August 2021, petrol costs around 135.36p per litre, whilst diesel is slightly more expensive at 136.69p per litre.
+However, if you turn your attention back to the fuel economy comparison, you'll see that diesel actually ends up cheaper in the long-term.

-Let's say you're on the open road for about 7,000 miles per year.
-When Stephen and Michelle compare the cheapest petrol and cheapest diesel Kia Ceed models, they found that their annual fuel costs would be:
+Let's use the Kia Ceed model as an example.
+Say you're on the open road for about 7,000 miles per year.
+When we compare the cheapest petrol and cheapest diesel Kia Ceed models, the annual fuel costs would be:

 Here, it's clear to see that diesel gives you far more bang for your buck.
 The engine sips on the fuel much slower than a petrol car, so it'll last you a lot longer.

-However, if you're like Stephen and Michelle and you barely use your car, you're not going to reap the benefits of this because you'll be using less fuel.
-You might find that the lower cost of petrol suits you better for your infrequent trips to the petrol pump.
+However, if you barely use your car, you're not going to reap the benefits of this and you might find that the lower cost of petrol suits you better.

-Since 2018, the rules have changed and diesel cars are actually charged pricier tax rates since diesel cars emit much higher levels of other toxic gases, like nitrogen oxides.
-In a bid to reduce air pollution, unless your diesel car meets Euro 6 standards, expect to pay higher rates.
+Since 2018, diesel cars are charged harsher tax rates because, whilst they emit less CO2, they emit higher levels of other toxic gases, like nitrogen oxides.
+In a bid to reduce air pollution, unless your diesel car meets Euro 6 standards (like these Euro 6 cars), expect to pay higher rates.

 In general, diesel cars cost £1-2.5K more than their petrol equivalents.
-This higher price tag is stamped on them because manufacturers require a lot of extra tech to get them through their emissions testing.
-For Stephen and Michelle, the cheapest Kia Ceed with a petrol engine costs £18,600, whereas the cheapest diesel costs £19,850, a £1,250 difference.
+This higher price tag is stamped on them because manufacturers require extra tech to get them through their emissions testing.
+The cheapest Kia Ceed with a petrol engine costs £18,600, whereas the cheapest diesel costs £19,850 - a £1,250 difference.

 Insurance and Maintenance

-If you remember, earlier on we said that the combustion process is much rougher on diesel cars so they usually require more maintenance work.
-Since they're more likely to need work done to them, they're seen as more risky to insure, so insurance costs can be steeper for diesel.
+Earlier on we said that the combustion process is much rougher on diesel cars so they usually require more maintenance work.
+Since they're more likely to need work done, they're more risky to insure, so insurance costs can be steeper.
 On average, diesel cars can cost 10-15% more to insure.

-Let's break it all the expenses down and see what Stephen and Michelle would be best off doing.
+Let's break all the expenses down and see what would be the most cost effective.

 Petrol Kia Ceed